hanabi/hanabi.github.io/Reference.md

 * With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 * The previously mentioned *Out-of-Order Finesse* is a specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 * This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to fulfill the initial *Finesse* (if the card clued with a *Fix Clue* seems to be unrelated).
-* Importantly, *Finesses* with a *Lie Component* are **only** allowed if there is not an alternative line that would "get" the same amount of cards without any lies.
+* Importantly, *Finesses* with a *Lie Component* are **only** allowed if there is not an alternative line that would "get" the same number of cards without any lies.
 Thus, if you are looking to do a *Finesse* with a *Lie Component*, make sure you carefully consider the efficiency of all of the possible alternatives.

 <br />